 Slate “Creates” New Issue with School Choice

-Slate already posted a correction to its story “Publicly Funded Schools That Are Allowed to Teach Creationism.”
+Slate already posted a correction to its story that takes issue with school choice, “Publicly Funded Schools That Are Allowed to Teach Creationism.”
 Now it could use some context.

 Private schools accepting voucher or tax-credit scholarship students are not “publicly funded schools” any more than grocery stores that accept SNAP card users are publicly funded.